Fabletics, the activewear brand from Kate Hudson, launches NYC pop-up shop – TechCrunch

 Fabletics can also use OmniShop to understand what’s trending, which helps with how the store is merchandized and gives designers insights to create new products.

 It also allows shopping carts to be connected in store and online, which means customers can try on clothes they’ve already put in their shopping cart at home and sales clerks can pass a customer between stores quickly and easily.
-It also means that the relationship that begins in a store can be tracked online, which gives the company a more wholistic view of its own performance with customers.
+It also means that the relationship that begins in a store can be tracked online, which gives the company a more holistic view of its own performance with customers.

-The new Soho pop-up, located at 577 Broadway, has iPads in each of the dressing rooms that are personalized to the customer and also offer a single-tap button that calls an associate for a new size or some other question.
+The new SoHo pop-up, located at 577 Broadway, has iPads in each of the dressing rooms that are personalized to the customer and also offer a single-tap button that calls an associate for a new size or some other question.
 Fabletics is also testing heat maps in store to measure interest in certain products and combinations.

 Beyond the use of tech in physical stores, Fabletics has also carved a path for itself through a unique membership-based business model.
 Fabletics VIP members receive hand-picked outfits each month that start at $49.95, and are expected to opt out of any month where they don’t want a new outfit.
 If they don’t actively opt out, that $49.95 is credited to the account to be used toward future outfits.